piScope/TwoPi/README.md

 # TwoPi
-TwoPi (stands from (p)iScope/(P)etra-M) is a simple package installer for piScope/Petra-M. It is essentially the collection of install scripts to configure various libraries in a coherent way to run Petra-M simulation.
+TwoPi (stands for (p)iScope/(P)etra-M) is a package installer for piScope/Petra-M. It is made from the collection of install scripts to configure various libraries in a coherent way to run Petra-M simulation.

 ## Usage